-Based on the management forecast about monitored working capital demand, the Group maintains sufficient funds to fulfill operational requirements and retains adequate unused credit lines to avoid violation of related terms and conditions.
+Based on the management forecasted working capital requirement, the Group maintains sufficient funds to fulfill operational requirements and retains adequate unused credit lines to avoid violation of loan related terms and conditions.
 The forecast is in consideration of finance projects and compliance with the terms of loan agreements.

 Loans and borrowings from the banks form an important source of liquidity for the Group.
-As of December 31, 2023 and 2022, the Group's unused credit line amounted to \$63,148 thousand and \$246,516 thousand, respectively.
+As of December 31, 2024 and 2023, the Group's unused credit line amounted to \$193,335 thousand and \$63,148 thousand, respectively.